Particular/docs.particular.net/nservicebus/msmq/distributor/index.md

 The Distributor is applicable only when using MSMQ as the transport for exchanging messages.
 NServiceBus uses MSMQ as the default transport.
 The Distributor is not required when using other brokered transports like SqlServer and RabbitMQ, since they share the same queue, even if there are multiple instances of the endpoints running.
 NServiceBus will ensure that only one of these instances of that endpoint will process that message in this case.

 WARNING: Keep in mind that the Distributor is designed for load balancing within a single site, so do not use it between sites.
-In the image above, all publishers and subscribers are within a single physical site.
 For information on using NServiceBus across multiple physical sites, see [the gateway](/nservicebus/gateway/multi-site-deployments.md).

 ## Why use it